raymondkiu/R-scripts-graphing-statistics/README.md

 # R_plots

-This is my R scripts repository for publication-ready analysis and plotting including:
+This is my R scripts archive for publication-ready analysis and plotting including:

 1. PCA
 2. Area plot